 - Learn from others

-In closing, there is no condemnation if you find yourself in the comparison game.
-My intention is to empower you to be the best version of you and take your life and relationships to the next level, and comparison is a thief of that.
+There is no condemnation if you find yourself in the comparison game.
+The purpose is to empower you to be the best version of yourself and take your life and relationships to the next level, and comparison is a thief of that.
 I would love to hear from you and your experience with comparison.
 I wish you a great week and until next time.
 C